eastlondoner/dynmap/replit.md

 ## Overview

 Dynmap is a plugin/mod system that generates real-time, Google Maps-style web maps for Minecraft servers.
-It renders 3D maps of Minecraft worlds with various perspectives and lighting options, supporting multiple server platforms including Spigot, Paper, and Fabric across different Minecraft versions (1.14.4 through 1.21.x).
+It renders 3D maps of Minecraft worlds with various perspectives and lighting options.
+This build is configured specifically for Spigot/PaperMC servers running Minecraft 1.21.7, 1.21.8, or 1.21.10.

 The project follows a multi-platform architecture with a shared core library (DynmapCore) and platform-specific implementations for different Minecraft server types and versions.